 Know-How Protection Directive

-In order to enable all employees and other stakeholders to report concerns in connection with topics such as corruption, bribes, conflicts of interest, antitrust laws and capital market law, an online-based whistleblower system was established in 2017.
+In order to enable all employees and other stakeholders to report concerns in connection with topics such as corruption, bribery, conflicts of interest, antitrust laws and capital market law, an online-based whistleblower system was established in 2017.
 Grievances can be reported in-house in person, by phone or email, e.g. to supervisors, the works council or the Group Compliance Officer.
-In addition, the BKMS® whistleblower system (“Tell us”) is freely accessible for everyone on the webpage to express any concerns anonymously (available in all languages relevant to production sites: English, German, Czech, Chinese, Indonesian, Thai, Portuguese).
+In addition, the BKMS® whistleblower system (“Tell us”) is freely accessible for everyone on the webpage of Lenzing to express any concerns anonymously (available in all languages relevant to production sites: English, German, Czech, Chinese, Indonesian, Thai, Portuguese).
 Reporting an incident does not only relate to Lenzing’s employees, but also to customers, suppliers, and other third parties around the world.
 Reported incidents are assessed by lawyers (if necessary in cooperation with local partners), and forwarded to the Group Compliance Officer or to the Local Compliance Officer.
-Recommendations on the further examination or termination of the investigation are provided.
+Recommendations as to whether the investigation should be deepened or terminated are provided.
 Concerns can be reported anonymously and without fear of retaliation worldwide thanks to this system.
 The professional handling of the information protects both the whistleblower and the person affected.
-Nine reports were filed during the reporting period (six of them via a designated mailbox that has been set up), which were processed in a targeted manner in accordance with the internal Investigation Directive.
-The Audit Committee is informed about the incidents reported once a year.
+14 reports were filed during the reporting period, which were processed in a targeted manner in accordance with the internal Investigation Directive.
+The Audit Committee is informed about the reported incidents once a year.

 Legal complaints and investigations

 Compliance violations via the whistleblower system are collected in the Legal, IP and Compliance department.
-As in previous years, no significant cases of corruption were reported at Lenzing in 2021.
+One case of corruption and two cases of alleged corruption were reported at Lenzing in 2022.
 There were no public complaints in connection with corruption brought against the company or its employees during the reporting period.
-Moreover, there were no legal actions pending or completed during the reporting period regarding anti-competitive behavior or violations of anti-trust and monopoly legislation in which the Lenzing Group has been identified as a participant.
-A statement on the allegations concerning Hygiene Austria LP GmbH is provided below.

 Social and environmental compliance

-66) Training data as of December 23, 2021, as not otherwise presentable for technical reasons.
-Percentage data based on total workforce as of December 31, 2021.
+1 For technical reasons training data as of January 10, 2023.
+Percentage data based on total workforce as of December 31, 2022.